Now Accepting New Clients Call Today (909) 850 - 4676

 Here’s a little about me: I obtained my Bachelor of Science in Human Services from California State University, Fullerton.
 I then went on to earn my Master of Social Work from Arizona State University.
-I am an Associate Clinical Social Worker in the state of California and work under the supervision of DeAndrea Knight, LCSW.
+I am an Associate Clinical Social Worker in the state of California.

 During my downtime, I work on improving my cooking skills, trying new hobbies such as knitting or painting, traveling, and spending time with my family.

 I would love to help you overcome and better understand what you are going through.

 Venessa provides supportive and restorative therapy for those impacted by grief and loss, stress, anxiety, depression, fear of the future or unknown, as well as sadness, regret, guilt and/or shame.
 She also supports individuals who want to work on their own personal growth including self-esteem, self-confidence, identity appreciation, life choices, and life transitions.

 Venessa utilizes a multi-theoretical approach to therapy to meet the unique needs of her clients.
 She utilizes narrative, cognitive-behavioral, strength-based, empowerment, person-centered, and mindfulness-based therapies.

 Venessa Ramirez earned her degree in Human Services and Community Health at New Mexico State University.
 She furthered her education by obtaining a degree in Mass Communication and Media Studies from Arizona State University.
 She also has earned her Master of Social Work at Arizona State University.